 What is your present project and how do you make the pieces?
 Tell us more about the process.

-Do you make your pieces to be functional, or just decorative?
+Do you make your pieces functional, or just decorative?
 What do you think about the functionality of a ceramic work?

 I create a lot of functional pieces.
 If we enjoy and appreciate functional pieces, it would be fair to say that in some way they are also decorative.

 Memories bind more to functional pieces, so I want to continue creating them.
-Even if one of my pieces brokes, I enjoy observing it, because I feel like I could get a glimpse of personal history inside of it.
-It doesn’t makes sense for me to categorize my pieces as functional or decorative ones.
+Even if one of my pieces brokes, I enjoy observing it because I feel like I could get a glimpse of personal history inside of it.
+It doesn’t make sense for me to categorize my pieces as functional or decorative ones.

 Where do you get your inspiration from and what motivates you?

-Tell us about your future plans - future exhibitions.
+Tell us about your plans – future exhibitions.